- Discounted access for academic research designs awarded through a resource competition process.

 - During chip design, the CMC Microsystems DRC service should be used for information on DRC violations, data compatibility with CMC Microsystems CAD systems and confirmation that large design files can be submitted error-free over the network.

-- Request For Implementation form (RFI) is due to CMC Microsystems by the submission deadline date and time.
+- Request For Implementation form (RFI) is due to CMC Microsystems by the submission deadline date.
 The RFI is mandatory, whether or not you have previously submitted an RFMR.

 - The RFI includes designer names and packaging information, and lists any intentionally violated design rules, it’s an essential document that CMC Microsystems uses to qualify designs for fabrication and to contact designers when necessary.